 Before we get started, a few words of caution about deleting documents and data.
 Be cautious and aware of what you are deleting.
 I suggest deleting data for apps you don’t use anymore, or documents you know for sure you won’t need in the future.

-Deleting Documents and Data from your iOS device
+Deleting Documents and Data stored in iCloud

 Probably the quickest and easiest way to go at it is to delete these documents and data directly from your iPhone, iPad, or iPod touch.